-The worst thing to happen during a thunder storm is that you or someone in your party is struck by lightning.
+The worst thing to happen during a thunderstorm is that you or someone in your party is struck by lightning.

 Follow these first aid steps immediately:

-- Go or call for medical help immediately.
+Go or call for medical help immediately.

-- Assess the situation
+Assess the situation

 Check out the situation.
 Was only one person struck or are there multiple victims?
 Is the storm still raging?
 Are you safe when you administer first aid?
-It’s important not to create more casualities.
+It’s important not to create more casualties.
 Be aware of continuing lightning danger to victims and rescuers.
 Don’t expose yourself, the victims, or rescuers to additional lightning risk.
 If necessary, move the victim to a safer location before providing first aid.
 Also consider if the victim was directly struck by lightning or struck by ground currents.
 Direct strikes are, of course, much more serious.

-- Check for breathing and heartbeat
+Check for breathing and heartbeat

 Next step is check if the victim is breathing and has a heartbeat.
 The best places to check for a pulse are at the carotid artery in the neck and the femoral artery behind the knee.
 Lightning often causes cardiac arrest.

-- Other Lightning Injuries
+Other Lightning Injuries

 Besides cardiac and respiratory arrest, other lightning-caused injuries are burns, shock, brain injury, muscular and skeletal damage, and sometimes blunt trauma including broken bones and ruptured organs.
 Some victims also experience nervous system disruption with loss of consciousness and amnesia.
 Treat all these injuries with basic first aid until help arrives.
 Death by lightning usually results from cardiac arrest.